stardog-union/stardog-blog/content/posts/draft-2017-blockade.md

 ## Controlled Chaos

-At Stardog, we're working on a suite of tools and tests referred to as controlled chaos.
-The idea behind these controlled chaos tests is to inject chaotic node and network failures in a systematic fashion so that bugs can be easily recreated, debugged, fixed, and added to our regression tests, ensuring that the issue is not reintroduced in the future.
+The idea behind our controlled chaos tests is to inject chaotic node and network failures in a systematic fashion so that bugs can be easily recreated, debugged, fixed, and added to our regression tests, ensuring that the issue is not reintroduced in the future.

 ### Blockade